 Teacher support material

-Check your school library for the article from the 2014 Level 3 Connected journal ‘Why is that?’, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2014 Level 3 Connected journal ‘Why is that?’, download it as a Google slide presentation or order it from the Ministry of Education.
 The slide presentation contains multimedia that supports the article, including a video on how tide gauges work.

 The teacher support material (TSM) can be downloaded from TKI.
 (Look for Word and PDF icons under the article abstract.)
 The material lists the key science and nature of science (NoS) ideas featured in the article.
 The notes provide explicit NoS links to sections of text.
 There are also four activities that support students to explore climate change issues and take action.